MahmoudHegazi/Pure-JavaScript-Rating-input/README.md

 2. When you click on the star it will select the current rate and reflect it in the entry We can say you have a number entry but with rating display.

 # how to use it:
-1. You just need to have an HTML number input field with the id 'rate', that input field inside a container and that container inside a form
+1. You just need to have an HTML number input field within a any container

 4. required Font Awesome for stars